-In partnership with OCE, Bar Ilan University and Ariel University, participants will immerse themselves in Israel’s diverse and unique start-up ecosystem.
+In partnership with Canadina and Israeli institutions, participants will immerse themselves in Israel’s diverse and unique start-up ecosystem.
 Selected entrepreneurs will participate in an intensive, free two-week global entrepreneurship development program led by global business leaders and start-up founders.
 Throughout the program, entrepreneurs will meet with top leaders of Israel’s start-up ecosystem, visit global companies, unique start-ups; and meet with government officials responsible for the growth and development of SMEs.

 - Applicant is Canadian citizen or permanent resident between the ages of 18-29 with an incorporated business;

 - The applicant is looking to: